 Magicland Dizzy (1991 Amiga)

-With the fifth installment, the Oliver Twins decided to step aside to work on a later far more abitious installment.
+With the fifth instalment, the Oliver Twins decided to step aside to work on a later far more ambitious instalment.
 It shows.
 While no means a terrible game, it does feel like it's missing something, even if it has added a lot of other mechanics unique to this game.
-There are now a couple of arcade sections including a ride on a mine cart and an underwater area.
-The collectible items (which are stars here) will no longer recover health as food has now taken that role.
-In theory it's a good idea, but in practice it's very tedious.
+There are now a couple of arcade sections including a ride on a minecart and an underwater area.
+The collectable items (which are stars here) will no longer recover health as food has now taken that role.
+In theory, it's a good idea, but in practice, it's very tedious.
 Dizzy will stop to partake in an eating animation before the screen goes black for a split second to reset the area (a result of the memory eating graphics, additional frames of animation and over 100 individual screens).
-There's a reason why these embelishments were never found in future installments.
+There's a reason why these embellishments were never found in future instalments.